-- For tracking the health of applications in the environments and sending alert emails when problems are detected.
+- GCP Cloud Monitoring for tracking the health of applications in the environments and sending alert emails when problems are detected.

-- For tracking individual requests/responses to/from the web application and the synchronisation job application.
+- Cloud Logs for tracking individual requests/responses to/from the web application and the synchronisation job application.

 README.md files in each of the source code repositories provide information about debugging